dereuromark/cakephp-test-helper/docs/Linter.md

 ## Included Default Tasks

-The plugin includes eight default linter tasks that are active by default:
+The plugin includes nine default linter tasks that are active by default:

 ### array-urls-in-controllers